AZ_PRIVILEGED_ROLE_ADMIN

 • Eligible assignments (if PIM is enabled)

-• Review role settings, approval requirements, and activation requirements for privileged roles.
+• Review role settings, approvals, and activation requirements for privileged roles.

 Exploitation